fmagaud/fmagaud.github.io/index.md

 ---
 layout: home
 title: Black Lives Matter and arrestation trends
-subtitle: How did the creation of the movement influence the arrestations of African Americans ?
+subtitle: How did the creation of the movement influence the racial inequalities that African Americans are facing ?

 ---
 ![image](/images/black-lives-matter.jpg)